 Be Theatre is committed to opening doors throughout the community.
 We are honored to work with outstanding community partners such as The San Angelo Museum of Fine Arts and Tom Green County Library.
 While performance arts is fun and exciting, our goal always remains the same: To inspire.

 ANNUAL BE THEATRE PROGRAMS

-THE LITERATURE ALIVE PROJECT Be Theatre and The Tom Green County Library bring The Literature Alive Project to the 3rd floor in the Suggs Community Room at the library once a year.
+THE LITERATURE ALIVE PROJECT Be Theatre and The Tom Green County Library bring The Literature Alive Project to the community every spring.
 The Literature Alive Project brings classic literature to life through free public performances.
-Over 6,000 people have attended Literature Alive over the past 5 years.
+Over 9,000 people have attended Literature Alive over the past 7 years.
 After the show, every child leaves the library with a new book and inspiration from the magical show they've just experienced!

 With books in hand, they leave the library inspired to read!
-Past shows include Raggedy Ann & Andy, The House at Pooh Corner and How to Grow Magic Beans: The True Story of Jack, the Beanstalk, Mother Goose on the Loose and Junie B Jones the Musical, How I Became A Pirate and Where the Wild Things Are.
+Past shows include Raggedy Ann & Andy, The House at Pooh Corner and How to Grow Magic Beans: The True Story of Jack, the Beanstalk, Mother Goose on the Loose, Junie B Jones the Musical, How I Became A Pirate and Where the Wild Things Are.

 Check out our highlight video from our Junie B Jones production!